Learn about payments and the payment facilitator model from our team of experts

-The submerchant (referred to as merchant in the traditional model) is the businesses that is onboarded by a payment facilitator to start accepting electronic payments.
+The submerchant (referred to as merchant in the traditional model) is the payment facilitator’s customer that is onboarded by a payment facilitator to start accepting electronic payments.
 These can either be physical storefronts accepting card-present transactions, or online businesses accepting card-not-present transactions.

-The submerchant must be underwritten and boarded into the payment facilitator’s infrastructure, at which point they are then able to begin accepting credit card payments from their customers.
+The submerchant must go through a series of checks to verify their legitimacy and is then boarded into the payment facilitator’s infrastructure, at which point they are then able to begin accepting credit card payments from their customers.

 In order for a payment facilitator to get up and running they must enter into an agreement with an acquiring bank or payments institution, which must be a licensed by the card networks.
 For purposes of simplicity, this entity will be referred to as the acquiring bank.
 Since the acquiring bank assumes the risk of the payment facilitator, the acquiring bank first underwrites the payment facilitator ensuring they have the necessary infrastructure, technology, policies, and procedures to operate effectively.

 The acquiring bank is responsible for monitoring the payment facilitator, making sure they are keeping up with compliance and are underwriting and onboarding submerchants responsibly.